n4t5Uuu/dwh_finalproject_3CSC_group_Lakers-Showtime/readme.md

 - Password 				= airflow
 ```
 Once done, you can check the dimensions and fact tables under the "shopzada" schema.
 The staging tables are located under the "staging" schema.

+### 4. View Dashboard via Power BI

+Navigate to **"dashboard"** folder and open the **"Analytics"** file.
+This will open Power BI, showing the Executive Dashboard, Campaign, Orders, Merchant and Staff, and Users.